The Golden Eagle Trans-Siberian Express

 Day 9 – Irkutsk

 This morning the train rolls into Irkutsk, the ‘Paris of Siberia’.
 Irkutsk is one of Siberia’s oldest cities, founded by the Cossacks in the mid-17th century.
 During your guided sightseeing tour marvel at the city’s Opera House, its museums and some classic Siberian carved-wood architecture, for which this area is renowned.
-At the Decembrist House museum, dedicated to the memory of the exiled aristocrats who are credited with helping to being culture to Siberia, you are treated to a private concert.
+At the Volkonsky House Museum, dedicated to the memory of the exiled aristocrats who are credited with helping to being culture to Siberia, you are treated to a private concert and a Champagne reception.
 There is some free time to explore the quaint tree-lined streets and shop for souvenirs before you re-join the train.

 Day 10 – Lake Baikal